Mir Mohammad Ali

 Mir Mohammad Ali (میر محمد علی) also known as Ali Mir (علی میر) is a Pakistani television comedian and impressionist who has appeared in the TV show Khabarnaak and Jashn-e-Cricket (PSL special) on the Geo News channel using humor and satire.
 He also appeared on 4 Man Show on Aaj TV in 2005.

 Career

-In 2018, Mir Mohammad Ali was going to don 50 different appearances mimicking 12 different widely known personalities in one special TV show.
 Geo TV's Khabarnaak comedy show makes fun of prominent political personalities including Nawaz Sharif, Imran Khan, Asif Ali Zardari, Rehman Malik and many others.
-This comedy show has earned a name for itself by creating awareness among the Pakistani people about many social and political issues by using satire and comedy.
+The show has earned a name for itself by creating awareness among the Pakistani people about many social and political issues by using satire and comedy.
 Mir Mohammad Ali plays the central character and is widely considered the main highlight of this show.